Canoe-Kayak trips on the Dordogne

 How to dress ?

-In spring and fall, you should bring a windbreaker and warm clothes to wear during stops.
+In spring and autumn, you should bring a windbreaker and warm clothes to put on during stops.
+Pack a dry outfit to change into upon arrival.

-Bring dry clothing to change into upon arrival.
-In all cases, wearing closed shoes such as water shoes or sneakers is necessary when walking in the water.
+In all cases, closed-toe shoes such as water shoes or sneakers are necessary for walking in the water.
+Glasses should ideally be secured with a strap.

-Glasses should ideally be attached with a cord.
-Do not take any valuable items that you will not need and that you risk losing in the river.
+Do not bring any valuables that you will not need and that you risk losing in the river.

 Can we take breaks during the descent?